In SLURM jobs, use the $TMPDIR variable to set the directory for the scratch files of your programs, for example:

 For the duration of such a job, the following variables and directories will be created:

 This allows users to, among other things, restart calculations from checkpoint files saved in TMPDIR or access output data that was not directly moved to the home directory (e.g. due to its very large size).
-The TMPDIR directory is moved to the Lustre TMP file system regardless of the type of disk storage it was originally located on - local disk (TMPDIR_LOCAL
+The TMPDIR directory is moved to the Lustre TMP file system regardless of the type of disk storage it was originally located on - local disk (TMPDIR_LOCAL), RAM (TMPDIR_SHM) or Lustre TMP system (TMPDIR_LUSTRE).

 Browsing the contents of old TMPDIR directories is possible, for example, within the appropriate interactive job: